liamg/traitor/README.md

 # Traitor

 I know what it is!
 Really!
+I don't lie!

 Automatically exploit low-hanging fruit to pop a root shell.
 Linux privilege escalation made easy!